anisul-Islam/c-programming-documentation/README.md

       getchar();
    }

-   // third version - check a number is prime or not
+   // check a number is prime or not: third version
    #include <stdio.h>
    #include <math.h>
    #include <ctype.h>